 The Institute for Policy & Social Research has been tracking the impact of COVID-19 on the state of Kansas and, as a public service, IPSR has created a website that provides resources for people to see how COVID-19 is affecting the state and its economy.
 This website includes research presentations by economics professor Donna Ginther (and director of IPSR) that explain how policy has an economic impact on the state.
 Other links provide background data on demographics and healthcare and broadband access.
-Please visit Child Early Education Projector Slide Story Machine Bedtime Toy for regular updates as new information becomes available.
+Please visit [3 Pack] Synvy Tempered Glass Screen Protector, Compatible with for regular updates as new information becomes available.

 The 2021 Kansas Economic Policy Conference, hosted by the Institute for Policy & Social Research, will include researchers, state legislators and policymakers in discussions about how to build a resilient Kansas economy beyond the far-reaching effects of the COVID-19 pandemic.
 Registration is required for the free, in-person conference, which also will be livestreamed.

 The newest edition of the Kansas Statistical Abstract is now available.
 This document, with the latest available data, offers information about Kansas across 16 categories, including population and vital statistics and health.
 IPSR publishes this compendium of data annually.

 Art Poster Oil Painting Art Poster Metropolitan of Art New York

 Read IPSR's annual report for 2020-2021, with information about our affiliates and staff, our work on COVID and service to the state, our research centers, and other highlights from the year.